 4) IP address blacklisted: While sending email newsletters, marketers need to be careful so that Google doesn’t consider their IP address under a bad reputation.

 You need to maintain the reputation of your IP address.
 Although, you can share the IP reputation between multiple users of a bulk email service.

-Email senders should sustain their domain reputation when their IP address is shared between multiple users.
+Email senders will sustain their domain reputation when their IP address will be share between multiple users.
 In the end, you need to choose the right email service provider to secure the reputation of your IP address.

 5) Incomplete DNS verification: As a marketer, you have to verify your emails with DKIM, SPF, and DNS records for following the authentication process.
 This process helps to assure that your email newsletters have passed through an authorized mail server.